MelihGulum/MelihGLM/about/index.md

 ---

 <center><b>Semih GULUM</b> Mechatronic Engineer </center>
-<i class="far fa-address-card"></i>

 ## Who am i?

 Hello, I'm Semih GULUM.
 I am a senior student at Marmara University mechatronics engineering department.
 I work in the fields of machine learning and deep learning.
 In addition, I try to discover the secrets of deep learning by studying statistics.
 I love to play football and basketball.
-I enjoy working on foreign languages whenever I find the opportunity.s
+I enjoy working on foreign languages whenever I find the opportunity

-<i class="bi bi-alarm"></i>

 <p>If you've followed a link expecting something to be here, you can <a href="mailto:sgulum98@gmail.com?subject=Page%20not%20found">contact me</a>.</p>